mozzius/ovo-weather/README.md

 ## Building etc

-Install dependencies using `yarn`, then run
+Install dependencies using `yarn`, then start the development server using:

 ```
 yarn start
 ```

-to use the development server, or
+Alternatively, you can built it using:

 ```
 yarn build
 ```

-to build it